jlesauce/TeleInfoReader/README.md

 For information, the full mapping of GPIOs can be found here:
 [model-zerow-rev1](https://pi4j.com/1.2/pins/model-zerow-rev1.html)

-Pin 8 and 10, respectively GPIO 15 and 16 corresponds to the UART, which means where we get the serial data from Enedis meter.
+Pin 8 and 10, respectively GPIO 15 and 16 corresponds to the UART, which means where we get the serial data from Linky meter.

 ### Serial Link Configuration

-* Disable serial console:
+* Disable serial console (in order to use the serial link device for Linky reception):
     - Edit /boot/cmdline.txt
     - Remove line: `console=serial0,(...)`
-* Disable bluetooth module:
+* Disable bluetooth module(so it doesn't use UART):
     - Edit /boot/config.txt
     - Add line: `dtoverlay=pi3-miniuart-bt`
-* Reboot raspberry.
+* Reboot raspberry

 ### How to test serial link